 UGDSB Ventilation Report

 The UGDSB is continuing its work optimizing air quality in classrooms and learning environments through improving ventilation and filtration.
-Upgrades to ventilation and filtration systems began in the 2020-21 school year, continued through the 2021-21 school year and will continue for the 2022-23 school year.
+Upgrades to ventilation and filtration systems began in the 2020-21 school year, continued through the 2021-21 and 2022-23 school years, and will continue for the 2023-24 school year.

 The UGDSB has received funding from the Provincial Government and Federal Government to allow the board to continue its work in optimizing ventilation and air quality in UGDSB schools and meet the provincial requirements for ventilation measures in schools.
 The UGDSB is also making investments in schools to go above and beyond the provincial requirements, as another layer of the protective strategies the board is utilizing to keep UGDSB learning and working spaces safe for students and staff.

 **Download the UGDSB Ventilation Report (updated Sept.
 29, 2023)

 *If you cannot download or access the report, please contact your child’s school directly for information on your school.